 Students should notify the University no later than 30 days prior to an anticipated change in Location through the academic portal which will be routed to the Registrar's office (where official record of a student's location is maintained).
 In the event of an unexpected change in Location, students must notify the registrar's office as soon as possible.
-Questions regarding this area should be directed to the Registrar's office and Department Chair, and/or Director of Clinical Training, especially students whose Practicum, Fieldwork, Internship or Experiential coursework may result in a change in location.
+Questions regarding this area should be directed to the Registrar's office and Department Chair, and/or Director of Clinical Training, or Associate Director of Clinical Training, especially students whose Practicum, Fieldwork, Internship or Experiential coursework may result in a change in location